adobe/uxp-optimized/README.md

 Install torq-native in a peer directory and then run:

     ./watch.sh

 This should launch the sample in the UXP demo as a plugin.

+### Performance Tips for UXP

+- Minimize number of elements rendered per virtual item.
+- All virtual items with the same html structure should share the same "itemType".
+    - Items are only recycled within the same "itemType".
+- Prefer to use display: none; instead of visibility: hidden; for invisible elements.
+    - display: none means native elements don't have to be created.
+    - We don't want to pay a cost for elements that only *might* become visible.

 ### Contributing